 Do I have to have a Working With Children Check?

 Yes!
 This one is a non-negotiable for all Variety Motoring Event entrants.
 No WWCC, no entry.
 And we will be checking.
 Both in the lead up and on the event, where you must carry the card with you at all times.
 If you haven’t already got a WWCC, it can be completed, however, please don’t delay as the do take a minimum of 6 weeks to process.
 Applications are free and easy to process online here.

 What about baggage?

 A support truck travels with the Variety Bash to the overnight stops.
-Space on the truck is available to entrants at a small additional cost should you have any extra baggage to take with you on the event, such as camping gear, swags, bags etc. Details of drop off location and costs will be advised in the months prior to the event.
+Space on the truck is available to entrants at a small additional cost should you have any extra baggage to take with you on the event, such as camping gear, swags, bags etc. This does not include vehicle spare parts or tyres, these MUST be carried on the vehicle.
+Details of drop off location and costs will be advised in the months prior to the event.

 Again in 2023, all vehicles participating in Variety Victoria Motoring Events will be carbon offset.
 Provisions Levies will include a charge to carbon offset the vehicle for the duration of the journey (approx $5 per car).
 Following the event, a donation will be made by Variety to Carbon Positive Australia to cover all entrant and official vehicles involved in the event.

 The most common way to raise money is through fundraising events (such as dinners, trivia nights, golf days etc.).
 You can also get out in your community and shake tins, put skills to use in exchange for cash or even run sausage sizzles!
 Many crews also approach businesses to sponsor their car on the event.
 You can also find lots of tips to assist with fundraising in your dashboard once you register and the Variety team is always on deck to give you some ideas.

 Where does the fundraising money go?